scala/scala-lang/blog/_posts/2020-11-10-scala-3-forward-compat.md

 ### 2. Using a Scala 3 Library Dependency

-> TODO:  there is currently no library published for Scala `3.0.0-M1`
-> we can either rewrite this section to just explain it in principle,
-> with a fake library or wait for some library to be available.

 In the section above, we have seen how it is possible for a subproject compiled with Scala 2.13 to depend on a subproject compiled with Scala 3.
 The same relationship extends to library dependencies.

-To demonstrate using a third party library dependency, we will add a dependency on the fansi library to `app` and try to change our output to be colored blue:
+To demonstrate using a third party library dependency, we will create a test suite for our `example.Cat` data structure, using ScalaCheck.
+Here we add it as a library dependency:

 {% highlight diff %}
  // build.sbt
  ThisBuild / scalaVersion := "2.13.4"

  lazy val shared = project